louwrentius/procurve-watch/README.md

 # procurve-watch
 Creating backups and monitoring changes on HP Procurve switches through SSH

-You will have a folder for each switch containing its current and previous configurations that differ from the current.
+You will have a folder for each switch containing its current and previous configuration.
+You will receive an email if a change is detected.

 # Purpose of this script

 1. To backup the configuration of Procurve switches through secure shell (No Telknet or TFTP)
 2. To keep track of changes in the configuration files.
 Changes are emailed and logged.

+# Audience

+Anyone who may want to backup and keep track of the configuration of some HP procurve switches but doesn't have the resources to implement the bigger netwerk management tools.
+Please note that this tool does not allow you to manage or control the switches.

 # Security